-The Fifty Shades of Grey trilogy took the world by storm and the movie adaptation of the first book was released earlier this year after a lot of anticipation.
+The Fifty Shades of Grey trilogy took the world by storm, and the movie adaptation of the first book was released earlier this year after a lot of anticipation.
 To most book critics, Fifty Shades of Grey is an amateur love story, at best.
 So why is it so popular?

 Although this book has been criticized for having a weak female character, this is ironically one of the reasons it’s so popular.
-Ana is a very ordinary girl who literally stumbles into a young and attractive billionaire’s life.
-Ana’s character is a bit void and maybe this was intentional, so that the readers would be able to see themselves as her- a girl, who in spite of how plain and ordinary she is, has managed to find a man who loves her unconditionally.
+Ana is a very ordinary girl who stumbles into a young and attractive billionaire’s life.
+Ana’s character is a bit void, and maybe this was intentional so that the readers would be able to see themselves as her- a girl, who in spite of how plain and ordinary she is, has managed to find a man who loves her unconditionally.
 It gives women hope that somewhere in this world, there is a man who’ll love them just as they are.

 The monogamous relationship between Ana and Christian is something that most women also fantasize about.
 Pop culture shows us that wealthy, young men are not exactly the monogamous type.
 However, Mr. Grey wants only Ana, and he never paid attention to any of the attractive girls that would flirt with him in her presence.
 Which girl doesn’t want that?

-Finally, the book is pretty easy to follow- the prose is simple, the story line is based on the age-old redemption love story and the light BDSM scenes also add some spice to the story.
+Finally, the book is pretty easy to follow- the prose is simple, the storyline is based on the age-old redemption love story, and the light BDSM scenes also add some spice to the story.

 Set in the time of the Great Depression, Steinbeck gives us a unique look into the lives of the families who lost their livelihoods to the droughts that created the Dust Bowl in the southern Great Plains.
-His characters represent archetypes of epic heroes as his novel points out and criticized the policies that drove the country into the Great Depression and gives an accurate account and representation of the people affected.
+His characters represent archetypes of epic heroes as his novel pointed out and criticized the policies that drove the country into the Great Depression and gives an accurate account and representation of the people affected.